How to Calculate Voltage Drop: NEC Formula & Examples

 How does the FLA meaning impact voltage drop calculations for a motor?

-The FLA meaning (Full Load Amperage) is critical because it represents the current (I) in the voltage drop formula for a motor running under its rated load.
-Using the correct FLA ensures the voltage drop calculations are accurate for normal operating conditions, preventing the motor from running on low voltage, which could cause overheating and failure.
-This is different from the much higher start up current.
+The FLA meaning (Full Load Amperage) is critical because it represents the steady-state current (I) used in the voltage-drop formula for a motor operating at rated load.
+Using the correct FLA helps ensure the motor receives sufficient voltage under normal operating conditions.

 Besides knowing what is a conductor, what determines the K-factor?